Unboxed-Software/solana-course/content/token22-metadata.md

 # Overview

-Without Token22, developers store metadata in data accounts using a metadata on-chain program; mainly `Metaplex`.
+Without Token22, developers store metadata in metadata accounts using a metadata on-chain program; mainly `Metaplex`.
 However, this has some drawbacks.
 For example the mint account to which the metadata is "attached" has no awareness of the metadata account.
 So to figure out if a particular account has metadata we have to PDA the mint and the `Metaplex` program together and query the network to see if a Metadata account exists.
 Additionally, to create and update this metadata you have to use a secondary program, ie `Metaplex` to accomplish this.
 Some problems here are vender lock-in and increasing complexity.
 Token22's Metadata extensions fix this by introducing these two extensions:

 - `metadata-pointer` extension: Adds two simple fields in the mint account itself: a publicKey pointer to the account that holds the metadata for the token following the [Token-Metadata Interface](https://github.com/solana-labs/solana-program-library/tree/master/token-metadata/interface), and the authority to update this pointer.
 - `metadata` extension: Adds the fields described in the [Token-Metadata Interface](https://github.com/solana-labs/solana-program-library/tree/master/token-metadata/) which allows us to store the metadata in the mint itself.